-Infeasibility of Estimating Radiation Doses with Sufficient Accuracy
+Infeasibility of Estimating with Sufficient Accuracy Radiation Doses

-The Secretary established the infeasibility determination for the class of employees covered by this report based upon the findings summarized below.
+The Secretary established the infeasibility determination for the class of employees covered by this report based on the findings summarized below.

+- NIOSH determined that the potential for internal radiation exposure at CPP during the period between January 1, 1963, and February 28, 1970, was related to its primary operations of processing spent fuel elements containing enriched uranium for the recovery of the unfissioned uranium. - NIOSH determined that members of the evaluated class may have received internal radiation exposure from inhalation and ingestion of various isotopes of uranium, thorium, plutonium, neptunium, tritium, exotic radionuclides (produced from, or as a result of, reactor neutron irradiation), and mixed fission and activation products (MFP/MAP). - NIOSH has not located sufficient personnel or area monitoring documentation to estimate internal alpha dose for workers at INL for the time period between January 1, 1963, and February 28, 1970. - NIOSH determined that members of the evaluated class may have received external radiation exposure from exposures to beta-gamma radiation and neutrons from various isotopes of uranium, thorium, plutonium, neptunium, exotic radionuclides (produced from, or as a result of, reactor neutron irradiation), and MFP/MAP. - NIOSH has access to sufficient personnel and area-monitoring data to estimate external and occupational medical doses for the time period between January 1, 1963, and February 28, 1970.

-- NIOSH determined that members of the evaluated class may have received internal radiation exposure to plutonium, tritium, uranium, americium, and fission and activation products. - NIOSH found that exposures to the source terms varied for the period from January 1, 1995, through December 31, 1996, which created varying potential exposure scenarios.
-NIOSH also found the available air monitoring data were insufficient for dose reconstruction.
-The transitional and developmental nature of Sandia National Laboratories' internal monitoring program at the time also contributed to uncertainties associated with the monitoring data.
-Therefore, NIOSH lacks sufficient information, which includes personal and air monitoring data, to allow it to estimate the internal dose with sufficient accuracy for members of the proposed class. - NIOSH determined that members of the evaluated class may have received external radiation exposure to beta, gamma, and neutron radiation. - Based on NIOSH's assessment of the facility's external dosimetry program, the exposure data obtained through NIOSH's data capture effort, and interviews with the facility's personnel, NIOSH concluded that the facility's external monitoring data was of a sufficient pedigree to complete individual dose reconstructions for the period from January 1, 1995, through December 31, 1996.
-Therefore, NIOSH found that it is possible to reconstruct external radiation doses for the proposed class. - Therefore, pursuant to 42 C.F.R. § 83.13(c)(1), NIOSH has concluded that there is insufficient information to either: (1) estimate the maximum radiation dose, for every type of cancer for which radiation doses are reconstructed, that could have been incurred under plausible circumstances by any member of the class; or (2) estimate the radiation doses more precisely than a maximum dose estimate for the any member of the class at Sandia National Laboratories for the time period from January 1, 1995, through December 31, 1996. - Although NIOSH found that it is not possible to completely reconstruct internal radiation doses for the proposed class, NIOSH intends to use any internal monitoring data that may become available for an individual claim (and that can be interpreted using existing NIOSH dose reconstruction processes or procedures).
-Therefore, dose reconstructions for individuals employed at Sandia National Laboratories for the time period from January 1, 1995, through December 31, 1996, but who do not qualify for inclusion in the SEC, may be completed using these data as appropriate.
+NIOSH finds that in the absence of available personnel and workplace monitoring data for the site's activities, it is not feasible to estimate with sufficient accuracy internal alpha dose (i.e., dose from uranium, thorium, and transuranics such as plutonium and neptunium) for INL CPP workers during the period between January 1, 1963, and February 28, 1970.

+Pursuant to 42 C.F.R. § 83.13(c)(1), NIOSH has concluded that there is insufficient information to either: (1) estimate the maximum radiation dose, for every type of cancer for which radiation doses are reconstructed, that could have been incurred under plausible circumstances by any member of the class; or (2) estimate the radiation doses more precisely than a maximum dose estimate for any member of the class at INL for the time period between January 1, 1963, and February 28, 1970.

+Although NIOSH found that it is not possible to completely reconstruct radiation doses for the proposed class, NIOSH intends to use any internal and external monitoring data available for an individual claim (and that can be interpreted using existing NIOSH dose reconstruction processes or procedures).
+Therefore, dose reconstructions for individuals employed at INL CPP during the period between January 1, 1963, and February 28, 1970, but who do not qualify for inclusion in the SEC, may be performed using these data as appropriate.

-• The Board concurred with the NIOSH evaluation and recommended the proposed class for addition to the SEC.
+The Board concurred with the NIOSH evaluation and recommended the proposed class for addition to the SEC.